reactive-python/reactpy/docs/source/guides/adding-interactivity/components-with-state/index.rst

   of the component.

 The convention is that, if you name your state variable ``thing``, your state setter should be named ``set_thing``.
-While you could name them anything you want, adhereing to the convention makes things easier to understand across projects.
+While you could name them anything you want, adhering to the convention makes things easier to understand across projects.

 ----